PATTERN GRADING FOR FASHION DESIGN: How to learn to grade sewing patterns Part 1

 Is grading difficult?

 My first introduction to grading is from the patternmaking book by M.Rhor, which I wrote about and can download for free here.
-I learnt the basics from the book, and I have supplemented it with info from different sources- textbooks, internet and calculated guesses.
-I have gone on since then to grade several styles- trousers, raglan, bodysuits, bikinis, cowls, asymmetric cuts, panelled cuts etc.
+I learned the basics from the book, and I have supplemented it with info from different sources- textbooks, the internet, and calculated guesses.
+I have gone on since then to grade several styles- trousers, raglan, bodysuits, bikinis, cowls, asymmetric cuts, panelled cuts, etc.

 Can you teach yourself grading?